Skip to main content

 Add a prompt

-At the top of the chat, tell the agent to use your materials to fill out the template.
+At the top of the chat, tell the agent to use your sources to fill out the template.
 Example:

 I am an Account Executive at [COMPANY].